unitaryfoundation/unitary.design/README.md

 ### Local environment

 - Clone the repo
-- Navigate to the directory `cd untitar.design`
+- Navigate to the directory `cd unitary.design`
 - Install the goods `npm install`
 - Run it `npm start`
 - You should now be able to see everything running on http://localhost:8080